ammar-tanwar/bloglearnbay/posts/what-is-aiot-know-its-advantages-in-real-world-scenarios.md

 ---
 title:  What is AIoT?
 Know Its Advantages in Real-world Scenarios
+stitle: "What is AIoT?
+Know Its Advantages in Real-world Scenarios"
+publish: "Published on"
 desc: "AIoT, or artificial intelligence of things, is an approach to the development of intelligent systems that use data from sensors and other sources.
 AIoT is a combination of Artificial intelligence and IoT.
 In a word, it's the 'next-gen IoT.'"
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/aiot-1.jpg"